 Natural light is notoriously difficult to control.
 And if you’re shooting somewhere outdoorsy like a park or a forest, you’ll most likely encounter dappled light.
 But you can use this type of lighting to your advantage!
 Here’s how to photograph in dappled light for amazing images.
+What Is Dappled Light?

-Rethinking Natural LightMany photographers choose to use natural light as their chosen style, almost as a badge of honour.
+Rethinking Natural LightMany photographers choose to use natural light as their chosen style, almost as a badge of honor.
 Natural light is a wonderful source, providing ease of use and flattering light to your subjects, but you should be using it the same way as you would studio lights.
 You